ignotaC/epicanime/README.md

+Princess Tutu - it deservs to be placed as number one.
+Balet is just a background.
+This is gem among gems.

 Goblin slayer - absolute number one

 Munou na Nana,Talentless Nana - epic

 Samurai Champloo - great anime, a must watch.

+Ranking of kings - superb

+No guns no life - alll seasons good, ncie plot

 Now and Then, Here and There - This is kind of hard to watch.
 Disheartening, still master piece.